bamerman/bamerman/README.md

 - 👋 Hi, I’m @bamerman.
 - 👀 I’m a technical writer whose interests include composing, reading non-fiction, and playing Old School RuneScape.
 In addition to improving documentation in these spaces, I'm passionate about docs in the coffee and fitness industries.
 - 🌱 I’m currently learning API documentation.
-- 💞️ I’m looking to collaborate on documentation for anything and everything!
+- 💞️ I’m looking to collaborate on technical documentation for anything and everything!
 - 📫 You can reach me at brendan.amerman@gmail.com

 <!---